lightforever/mlcomp/README.md

 - IP.
 Ip of a worker.
 The worker must be accessible from other workers by these IP/PORT
 - PORT.
 Port of a worker.
 The worker must be accessible from other workers by these IP/PORT (SSH protocol)
 - MASTER_PORT_RANGE. distributed port range for a worker.
-29500-29510 means that if this worker will be a master in a distributed learning, it will use first free port from this range.
+29500-29510 means that if this worker will be a master in a distributed learning, it will use the first free port from this range.
 Ranges of different workers must be not overlapping.
 - NCCL_SOCKET_IFNAME.
 NCCL network interface.
 You can see your network interfaces with `ifconfig` command.